Apple, Nectarine and Strawberry Puree

 Servings: 1

-This Apple, Nectarine and Strawberry Puree is so deliciously sweet!
-It's a perfect summer fruit puree recipe for when baby starts solids.
+This Apple, Nectarine and Strawberry Puree is so deliciously sweet, and a yummy summer fruit puree recipe for when baby starts solids.
 This homemade strawberry combination puree is great on its own, or with cereal, yoghurt, or spread onto pikelets for breakfast.
 On a hot summer’s day, why not serve it chilled or semi-frozen for a delicious real-fruit baby slushie?
-Baby is sure to love it, and you may find yourself enjoying this one too.
+Baby is sure to love it!

 Ingredients